Automattic/wp-calypso/packages/composite-checkout/README.md

 - `isLoading?: boolean`.
 If set and true, the form will be replaced with a loading placeholder.

 The line items are for display purposes only.
 They should also include subtotals, discounts, and taxes.
 No math will be performed on the line items.
 Instead, the amount to be charged will be specified by the required prop `total`, which is another line item.

+### CheckoutReviewOrder

+Renders a list of the line items and their `displayValue` properties followed by the `total` line item, and whatever `submitButton` is in the current payment method.

 ## CheckoutStep